pryvyd9/AzgaarToCK3/Readme.md

 3. Place these files in the extracted folder
 4. Run the .exe file
 5. Follow the instructions
-6. Go to properties of CK3 in Steam and add "-mapeditor" parameter
+6. Go to properties of CK3 in Steam and add `-mapeditor` parameter
 7. Launch the game making sure the newly created mod is added to the playset and enabled
 8. Repack heightmap
 ![screenshot](docs/Screenshot_2024-05-08_214628.png)